ringostarr80/phpPgAdmin/README.md

 I appreciate any form of help or feedback!

+## ⚠️ Important Notice

+**This project is currently under active development and is not ready for production use.**
+Many parts of the codebase are still being refactored, and breaking changes may occur frequently.
+Use it at your own risk and feel free to contribute to its progress!

 ## Project Progress

 For an overview of the software quality over time and the evolving metrics, check out the